-All summer, Intersect contributors have shared books they recommend you put on your summer reading list.
-Today, instead of books, we’re focusing on podcasts.
+This summer, we’ve asked Intersect contributors about what books you should put on their summer reading list.
+Today, we shift gears and offer some of their recommended podcasts.

 with Jen Oshman